NVIDIA/GenerativeAIExamples/nemo/data-flywheel/tool-calling/README.md

 The weather in Paris today is 25C.
 ```

+**Note:** Common failure patterns include malformed formats which then end up in the model response instead of the actual tool call outputs.

 <div style="text-align: center;">
 <img src="./img/tool-use.png" alt="Example of a single-turn function call" width="60%" />
 <p><strong>Figure 1:</strong> Example of a single-turn function call.
 User prompts the model to get the weather in Santa Clara on 15th March 2025.
 The model has also recieved a function description called get_weather() with location and date as arguments.
 The model outputs a function call by extracting the location (Santa Clara) and date(15 March) from user's prompt.
 The application then receives the function call and generates the function call output.
 Note that in addition to the illustrated blocks, the model also receives the function call output along with the original prompt to generate the final text response. </p>